Rakhine State: India

 Like China, India also maintains flexible diplomacy by engaging with both Myanmar’s military government and EAOs operating near its borders, including the AA.

 Others

-The United States and European countries may support Rakhine state's political aspirations if it aligns with their broader goals of democracy and human rights.
-However, shifts in U.S. political leadership and global trends in democratic governance may affect the level of support and engagement.
+The United States and European countries has stated to support Rakhine state's political aspirations if it aligns with the broader goals of democracy and human rights.

-Bangladesh, which shares a border with Rakhine State, is primarily concerned about stability and potential refugee movements.
-The country hosts around one million Rohingya refugees who fled Rakhine State, and it has expressed interest in their safe return.
-Bangladesh’s stance on the Rakhine state depends on how it addresses Rohingya-related issues.
+Bangladesh, which shares a border with Rakhine State, has primarily shown concerns about the Rohingya refugee movements.
+The country hosts over more than one million Rohingya refugees who fled the state.

 Education

-Educational opportunities in Myanmar are extremely limited outside the main cities of Yangon and Mandalay.
+Educational opportunities in Myanmar are limited outside the main cities of Yangon and Mandalay.
+The literacy rate in Rakhine State for people aged 15 and above is 84.7%, with 92.2% for males and 78.7% for females.
 The following is a summary of the public school system in the state in academic year 2013–2014.